-Following its acquisition of a 50.1% interest in Dollarcity, the Corporation now has international operations in El Salvador, Guatemala and Colombia.
+The Corporation has international operations in El Salvador, Guatemala and Colombia through its 50.1% equity interest in Dollarcity.
 The Corporation's operations outside of Canada are exposed to risks inherent in foreign operations.
 These risks, which can vary substantially by market and jurisdiction, are described in many of the risk factors discussed in this section and also include the following:

-- the adoption of laws, regulations and policies aimed at managing national economic conditions, such as increases in taxes, austerity measures that impact consumer spending, monetary policies that may impact inflation rates and currency fluctuations; - the imposition of import restrictions or controls; - the effects of legal and regulatory changes and the burdens and costs of compliance with a variety of foreign laws; - changes in laws and policies that govern foreign investment and trade in the countries in which the Corporation operates, including in Latin America; - breaches or violations of Canadian and other foreign anti-corruption and anti-bribery laws, including by the Corporation's employees, suppliers, contractors, agents or representatives; - risks and costs associated with political and economic instability, corruption, and social and ethnic unrest in the countries in which the Corporation operates, including in Latin America; - risks of operating in developing or emerging markets in which there are significant uncertainties regarding the interpretation, application and enforceability of laws and regulations and the enforceability of contract rights and intellectual property rights; and - risks arising from the significant and rapid fluctuations in currency exchange markets, and the impact of any decisions and positions taken to hedge such volatility.
+- the adoption of laws, regulations and policies aimed at managing national economic conditions, such as increases in taxes, austerity measures that impact consumer spending, monetary policies that may impact inflation rates and currency fluctuations; - the imposition of import restrictions or controls; - the effects of legal and regulatory changes and the burdens and costs of compliance with a variety of foreign laws; - changes in laws and policies that govern foreign investment and trade in the countries in which the Corporation operates; - breaches or violations of Canadian and other foreign anti-corruption and anti-bribery laws, including by the Corporation's employees, suppliers, contractors, agents or representatives; - risks and costs associated with political and economic instability, corruption, and social and ethnic unrest in the countries in which the Corporation operates; - risks of operating in developing or emerging markets in which there are significant uncertainties regarding the interpretation, application and enforceability of laws and regulations and the enforceability of contract rights and intellectual property rights; and - risks arising from the significant and rapid fluctuations in currency exchange markets, and the impact of any decisions and positions taken to hedge such volatility.

-With respect to Dollarcity, these factors may increase in importance as it expands its store network in Latin America as part of its growth strategy and could adversely affect such growth which, in turn, could adversely affect the Corporation's business and financial results.
+These factors may increase in importance as Dollarcity expands its store network in Latin America and could adversely affect the growth strategy which, in turn, could adversely affect the Corporation's business and financial results.